-REGISTRATION - Registration will be open from 9:00 am - 3:00 pm, Sunday, June 20.
-In our early June mailing, you will receive a campus map, explicit registration instructions, a schedule for Opening Day, and your residence hall, room, and roommate assignments.
+REGISTRATION - Registration will be open from 9:00 am - 3:00 pm, Sunday, June 19.
+In our early June email, you will receive a campus map, explicit registration instructions, a schedule for Opening Day, and roommate assignments.
 Through residence hall meetings, campus tours, Area I meetings, a convocation, and finally a social, we hope to orient you to the school and to dispel the natural uncertainties of the new and unknown.

-GOVERNOR'S SCHOOL OFFICE - The Governor's School West Office serves as the campus administrative headquarters and is in Phillips Hall.
+GOVERNOR'S SCHOOL OFFICE - The Governor's School West Office serves as the campus administrative headquarters.
 Staff members open the main office from 8:30 am until 5:00 pm Monday through Friday and from 8:30 am until 12:00noon on Saturday.
-On Sundays the office will be open from 10:00am until 3:00pm.
 The Governor's School West Office is the place to seek help with lost items, Governor's School t-shirt and summer book purchases, and general daytime perplexities.
 At registration, families will receive detailed names and phone numbers of staff so that they can call appropriate staff if the need arises.